Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

-`ssnaddr`: the existing SSN where the stake amount will be withdrawn from and transferred to a new SSN `to_ssn`: the new SSN to accept the stake amount delegation `amt`: the amount of the stake amount to transfer to the new SSN
+`ssnaddr`: the existing SSN where the stake amount will be withdrawn from and transferred to a new SSN `to_ssn`: the new SSN to accept the stake amount delegation `amount`: the amount of the stake amount to transfer to the new SSN

 ### Transition

 ```
-transition ReDelegateStake(ssnaddr: ByStr20, to_ssn: ByStr20, amt: Uint128)
+transition ReDelegateStake(ssnaddr: ByStr20, to_ssn: ByStr20, amount: Uint128)
 ```

 ### Sample Code